1st Geneva Convention – wounded and sick in the field

 3) members of the regular armed forces who claim to belong to a government or authority not recognized by the Detaining Power;

-4) people who follow the armed forces without being directly part of it, such as civilian members of military aircraft crews, war correspondents, suppliers, members of work units or services responsible for the welfare of the military , provided that they have received authorization from the armed forces they are accompanying;
+4) people who follow the armed forces without being directly part of it, such as civilian members of military aircraft crews, war correspondents, suppliers, members of work units or services responsible for the well-being of the military , provided that they have received authorization from the armed forces they accompany;

-5) members of the crews, including masters, pilots and apprentices, of the merchant navy and the crews of the civil aviation of the Parties to the conflict who do not benefit from more favorable treatment under other provisions of the law international;
+5) crew members, including commanders, pilots and apprentices, of the merchant navy and civil aviation crews of the Parties to the conflict who do not benefit from more favorable treatment under other provisions of law international;

-6) the population of an unoccupied territory who, on the approach of the enemy, spontaneously take up arms to fight the invading troops without having had time to form themselves into regular armed forces, if they openly bear the weapons and whether it respects the laws and customs of war.
+6) the population of an unoccupied territory which, upon the approach of the enemy, spontaneously takes up arms to fight the invading troops without having had time to form itself into regular armed forces, if it openly bears the weapons and whether it respects the laws and customs of war.

-ARTICLE 14. – Taking into account the provisions of Article 12, the wounded and sick of a belligerent, who have fallen into the power of the adversary, will be prisoners of war and the rules of international law concerning prisoners of war will be theirs. applicable.
+ARTICLE 14. – Taking into account the provisions of article 12, the wounded and sick of a belligerent, who have fallen into the power of the adversary, will be prisoners of war and the rules of international law concerning prisoners of war will be applied to them. applicable.

-ARTICLE 15. – At all times and in particular after an engagement, the Parties to the conflict shall without delay take all possible measures to search for and collect the wounded and sick, protect them against pillage and ill-treatment and provide them with the necessary care, as well as to search for the dead and prevent their being despoiled.
+ARTICLE 15. – At all times and particularly after an engagement, the Parties to the conflict will without delay take all possible measures to search for and collect the wounded and sick, protect them against pillage and ill-treatment and provide them with the necessary care, as well as to search for the dead and prevent them from being robbed.

-Whenever circumstances permit, an armistice, a break in fire or local arrangements will be agreed upon to permit the removal, exchange and transportation of wounded left on the field of battle.
+Whenever circumstances permit, an armistice, break of fire or local arrangements will be agreed to permit the removal, exchange and transportation of wounded left on the battlefield.

-Similarly, local arrangements may be made between the Parties to the conflict for the evacuation or exchange of the wounded and sick from a besieged or encircled area and for the passage of medical and religious personnel and medical equipment to that area. zoned.
+Likewise, local arrangements may be concluded between the Parties to the conflict for the evacuation or exchange of the wounded and sick from a besieged or surrounded area and for the passage of medical and religious personnel and medical equipment to this area. area.

-ARTICLE 16. – The Parties to the conflict must record, as soon as possible, all the elements suitable for identifying the wounded, sick and dead of the adverse party who have fallen into their hands.
+ARTICLE 16. – The Parties to the conflict must record, as quickly as possible, all elements capable of identifying the wounded, sick and dead of the opposing party who have fallen into their power.
 This information should, if possible, include the following:

 a) indication of the Power on which they depend;